Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

+Thus as $n\rightarrow\infty$ for fixed $M$, TESS will identify the correct rectangular subset $S^T$ w.h.p., as long as it is initialized to some rectangular subset $S_0$ that overlaps $S^T$, for at least one of the its iterations.
+For example, $S_0$ could be the entire dataset $D$, thus guaranteeing $S_0 \cap S^T \ne \emptyset$.

-Together, these results demonstrate that the test statistic $\max_S F(S)$ possesses desirable statistical properties.
+Together, these results demonstrate that the test statistic $F^\ast = \max_{S \in Rect} F(S)$ and corresponding subset $S^\ast = \arg\max_{S \in Rect} F(S)$ possess desirable statistical properties.
 Theorems \ref{thm:false_posotive} and \ref{thm:power} imply that the asymptotic Type I and II errors of our procedure can be controlled, with implications for maximization over subsets of empirical processes more generally.
-Theorems \ref{thm:subset_homo} and \ref{thm:subset_strength} indicate that for a score function there exist constants $\nu$ and $\delta$, both of which equal 2 for $F^{NA}$, that define how similar and strong the treatment effect must be in the affected subpopulation, to ensure that the highest-scoring subset corresponds exactly to the true affected subset $S^{\ast} = S^T$.
+Theorems \ref{thm:subset_homo} and \ref{thm:subset_strength} indicate that for a score function there exist constants $\nu$ and $\delta$\ignore{, both of which equal 2 for $F^{NA}$,} that define how similar and strong the treatment effect must be in the affected subpopulation, to ensure that the highest-scoring subset corresponds exactly to the true affected subset $S^{\ast} = S^T$.
+Finally, Theorem \ref{thm:assympt_hom_str} shows asymptotic convergence for $P(S^{\ast} = S^T) \xrightarrow[]{} 1$ as $n\xrightarrow[]{}\infty$, and Theorem \ref{thm:assympt_TESS} shows that the TESS algorithm will identify $S^T$ w.h.p. as $n\rightarrow\infty$.
 To our knowledge, this is the first work on heterogeneous treatment effects that provides conditions on the exactness of subpopulation discovery.